 To begin, what are your interests?
 What drew you into medicine in the first place?
 Is there a lecturer or clinical skills preceptor whose job you are curious about?
+What are some questions you have about the specialty?
 Shadowing a physician working in your specialty of interest may help you determine whether you actually like the work that is involved.
 Your school may have a compiled list of preceptors willing to take students or may provide administration contacts for certain departments.
 Courteously contact the preceptor or administrator via email and schedule time that does not interfere with your learning.
-Before arriving, it is a good idea to review your notes from any relevant lectures or to read up on some of the clinical presentations and diagnoses that are commonly seen within that specialty.
+Before arriving, it is a good idea to review your notes from any relevant lectures or to read up on some of the clinical presentations, procedures, and diagnoses that are commonly seen within that specialty.
+It may also be helpful to arrive with a list of questions you want answered.
 This will facilitate your learning during the shadowing experience, and your time there will also undoubtedly be more interesting for you.